gabrielcerri/Circle-/README.md

 ### Buttons:

 1. Arrow keys: move the circle
 2. Press "s" to shuffle!!
-Like a DVD Logo
+Like the DVD Logo
 3. Press "t" to reset Circle!
 4. For colors: